 We will carry backpacks for a maximum of four hours a day.
 The rest of the time will be dedicated to recovery and adaptation to a new altitude threshold.
 And of course, we will have a reserve day in case of inclement weather or if more rest/ better acclimatization is needed.

 We will take care of all arrangements.
-We will organize all private transfers throughout the programme, arrange accommodation in Stepantsminda, and provide you with comfortable tents and full three meals a day during the climbing expedition.
-We will also ensure that you have all the necessary equipment, including personal climbing gear.
+We will organize all private transfers throughout the programme, arrange accommodation in Stepantsminda, provide you with comfortable tents and full three meals a day during the climbing expedition, and transport all food and group gear by horse all the way to the final base camp.

 Arrival/departure city: Tbilisi.